rustytanton-zz/plugin-pattern-examples/README.md

 ## Decision Points

-*   Are benefits of Custom Elements (Light DOM/Shadow DOM, portability, etc) worth the marginal performance penalty and incompatibility with IE8?
+*   Are benefits of Custom Elements (Light DOM/Shadow DOM, isolated JS/CSS, portability, etc) worth the marginal performance penalty vs. a Mutation Observer and incompatibility with IE8?
-*   If no, should we refactor the existing BSP Plugin to use a standalone Mutation Observer without jQuery or create something new inside Brightspot Express?
 *   If we are assuming we no longer expect plugin options to be passed as a single JSON blob, should any option management happen at all at the plugin level?
 Or should that be left to the modules?
+*   If not using custom elements, should we refactor the existing BSP Plugin to use a standalone Mutation Observer without jQuery or create something new inside Brightspot Express?
+*   If not using custom elements, is there any value to making all plugins wait until `document.ready` to load instead of handling that inside individual modules when explicitly necessary?